auditize/auditize/doc/docs/overview.md

-# Concepts
+# Overview

+Auditize is a log management system written in Python that provides a REST API written in [FastAPI](https://fastapi.tiangolo.com/) and a web interface written in [React](https://react.dev/).
+It is designed to be easy to integrate and to take advantage of your logs data.

+Here are the core concepts of Auditize.

 ## Log Repositories

 Log Repositories (also referred to as "Repositories" or "Repos") serve as containers for logs.
-Each Log Repository is associated with a dedicated MongoDB database, ensuring strong isolation between logs.
+Each Log Repository is associated with a **dedicated MongoDB database**, ensuring strong isolation between logs.
 They allow you to set up specific permissions and settings, such as a retention periods or statuses.

 You can set up one or more repositories based on your needs.
 However, to ensure logs consistency you should make sure that a given log repository only contains logs from the same application running in the same environment.
 You should for instance avoid mixing logs from a pre-production and production environment or logs from different unrelated applications in the same repository.